stutta7/dhamma/nivarana-bhojjanga/aaharasutta-english.md

 *Atthi, bhikkhave, pītisambojjhaṅgaṭṭhānīyā dhammā.
 Tattha yonisomanasikārabahulīkāro—ayamāhāro anuppannassa vā pītisambojjhaṅgassa uppādāya, uppannassa vā pītisambojjhaṅgassa bhāvanāya pāripūriyā.*

 They are the grounds whose characteristics are suitable for the awakening factor of delight(*pīti*)  to sustain itself.
-The mind that is paying attention to its origin, source or beginning as and when they arise, [[yonisomanasikāra]].
+The mind that is paying attention to its origin, source or beginning as and when they arise, [yonisomanasikāra](/terminology/yonisomanasikara.md).
 Giving frequent attention with such a mind is the nutrient that, when offered, will lead to the rise of the not-yet arisen awakening factor of delight(*pīti*)  or will fulfil the awakening factor of delight(*pīti*)  that has already arisen.

 *Ko ca, bhikkhave, āhāro anuppannassa vā passaddhisambojjhaṅgassa uppādāya, uppannassa vā passaddhisambojjhaṅgassa bhāvanāya pāripūriyā?*